 Bitcoin has also a first-mover advantage, which is a very important advantage to have.
 Bitcoin was the first cryptocurrency, which is why it attracted the best talent and most resources.
 Even today, almost every investor and crypto enthusiast starts their journey from Bitcoin.
 Most of the news is Bitcoin-related and BTC has still almost two-thirds of the entire market cap of cryptocurrencies.
 It’s practically impossible for other coins to close this gap.

 This is where the Stock-To-Flow model is based.
 S2F was published in early 2019 and it has become the first proper model of Bitcoin’s price development.
-Check the tweet from its developer “PlanB”, which was tweeted at the bottom of the March 2020 crash.
-The price was still very much within the model.
+Check the tweet from its developer PlanB from April 2021.
+Bitcoin is still following the path of S2F.

 PlanB saw how the digital scarcity and the monetary policy of Bitcoin led to an inevitable price run every four years.
 This is due to the Bitcoin halving, which is an event taking place every 210,000 blocks meaning roughly every four years.
 There are more and more investors, who believe in this model.
 If it’s correct, Bitcoin will reach 100,000 dollars before the end of 2022.